Antônio Carlos Magalhães: Early life and medical career

 Antônio Carlos Peixoto de Magalhães was born in Salvador, Bahia, on 4 September 1927 to Francisco Peixoto de Magalhães Neto and Helena Celestina de Magalhães.
 ACM had one brother Ângelo Mário Peixoto de Magalhães, a civil servant and public relations expert, who served as a state and federal deputy before dying in 2005.

-ACM's father, a wealthy doctor born in Salvador, Bahia to Portuguese immigrants from Medelo, a villiage in Fafe, served as a Federal Deputy for three terms before the advent of the Estado Novo.
+ACM's father, a wealthy doctor born in Salvador, Bahia to Portuguese immigrants from Medelo, a village in Fafe, served as a Federal Deputy for three terms before the advent of the Estado Novo.